 Chemical engineering and materials science professor Pinar Akcora studies energy technologies including the properties of ionic liquid-containing, polymer-decorated nanoparticles that can be used as electrolytes for fuel cell membranes and electroactive actuators.

-Chemical engineering professor Ronald Besser co-founded a New Jersey company, Exocell Power, with recent graduate Matthew Mayer '19 to commercialize their research on a novel light fuel-cell technology that could displace current state-of-the-art batteries through improved performance.
-The fuel cell extracts energy from ultralight hydrogen gas and produces more energy and higher power than batteries.
+Former Stevens chemical engineering professor and department chair Ron Besser recently co-founded a startup, ExoCell Power, with alumnus Matthew Mayer '19 to commercialize Stevens-developed research on a novel light fuel-cell technology that could displace state-of-the-art batteries through improved performance.
+The proprietary fuel cell extracts energy from ultralight hydrogen gas, producing more energy and higher power than standard solid-state batteries.

-It's believed these thinner, lighter, membrane-based cells could power drones and other light vehicles for up to 10 times longer than conventional batteries before recharging is needed.
+It's believed the thinner, lighter, membrane-based cells could power drones and other light vehicles for up to 10 times longer than conventional batteries before recharging is needed.

 Biofuels have also long been an area of Stevens focus.